- Hit List

 - We document attacks against organizations, individuals and institutions that have raised their voices, to show the pattern of government silencing those who exercise their right to dissent.
 We offer solidarity to those who have been targeted (see our Hit List).

-- We promote debate amongst our membewellrs and allies about how to defend the space for democratic dissent and advocacy in Canada, either online or through events.
+- We promote debate amongst our members and allies about how to defend the space for democratic dissent and advocacy in Canada, either online or through events.

 - We research and promote ways in which the Canadian government can support the work of civil society and encourage the debate and dissent necessary to maintain a flourishing democracy.